DandelionSprout/adfilt/Dandelion Sprout's Official DNS Server/README.md

 The AdGuard Home update channel in use is the Beta channel (As opposed to Stable or Nightly).

 Average uptime for `dandelionsprout.` is more than 23h55min per day, but is not close enough to 24h00min00sec to be suited for life-or-death scenarios.
-The uptime for `dandelionsprout2.` has not been calculated yet.
+The uptime for `dandelionsprout2.` varies heavily, depending on whether and when its computer's owners turn it on or off, for instance when going to bed.

 ### Known problems